Ladislaus IV of Hungary: Last years (1285–1290)

 Ladislaus spent the last years of his life wandering from place to place.
 Hungary's central government lost power because the prelates and the barons ruled the kingdom independently of the monarch.
 For example, Ivan Kőszegi and his brothers waged wars against Albert I, Duke of Austria, but Ladislaus did not intervene, although the Austrians captured at least 30 fortresses along the western borders.

 The Kőszegis offered the crown to Andrew the Venetian, who arrived in Hungary in early 1290.
 One of their opponents, Arnold Hahót, captured the pretender, however, and surrendered him to Duke Albert.
 Ladislaus appointed Mizse, who had recently converted from Islam to Christianity, palatine.
 Pope Nicholas IV was even planning to proclaim a crusade against Ladislaus.
 However, Ladislaus, who had always been partial towards his Cuman subjects, was assassinated by three Cumans, named Arbuz, Törtel, and Kemence, at the castle of Körösszeg (now Cheresig in Romania) on 10 July 1290.
 Mizse and the Cuman Nicholas, who was the brother of Ladislaus's Cuman lover, took vengeance for Ladislaus's death, slaughtering the murderers.

 Upon Pope Nicholas IV's orders, an inquiry was carried out to find out "whether the king died as a Catholic Christian".
 The results of the investigation are unknown, but the Chronicon Budense writes that Ladislaus was buried in the cathedral of Csanád (now Cenad in Romania).
-His successor, Andrew the Venetian, and Pope Benedict VIII recalled Ladislaus as "of renowned memory".
+His successor, Andrew the Venetian, and Pope Boniface VIII recalled Ladislaus as "of renowned memory".